From Breaking Points to Breakthroughs - Finding the Strength to Rebuild

 I thought I could outwork the pressure.
 That with enough performance, I could make it all fit — family, career, perfection.
 Back then, I truly thought I was doing what was best — pushing through, staying strong, holding it all together.
 Moving ahead.

-At the time, I didn’t call it burnout.
-I called it discipline.
 Eventually, I had to admit: the life I was building looked successful, but didn’t feel sustainable.

 So, I made the hard, necessary choices.